RaDevy/ProfileWebsiteT1A2/Checklist.md

 >>> Have an idea of 4 components with images

-1. About page image of yourself
+1. About page image of myself
 2. Blog component
 3. Home page image
 4. Experience page image